PetrKryslUCSD/MeshTutor.jl/tutorials/tutorial6.md

 vtkwrite("block-w-hole", baseincrel(mesh))
 ```

-The boundary of the mesh would consist of line segments, and may be extracted
+The boundary of the mesh consists of curve (line) segments, and may be
-as:
+extracted as:

 ```julia
 using MeshSteward: boundary